Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Introduction

 \end{enumerate}

-\subsection{Strategy of Proof}
+\subsection{Strategy of proof}

 To prove Theorem \ref{Hyperbolic Vol Int}, we decompose $X=\Gamma \backslash \mathbb{B}^{n} $ into two disjoint parts.
 The first part is the thin neighborhoods around the cusps.
 This part consists of all points on $X$ which have a displacement less than $\sy/2$ with respect to a parabolic element in $\Gamma.$ The second part is the complement of the first part, which we call the thick part.
 In Proposition \ref{radofThick} we prove that the thick part is not empty.
-Moreover, we prove in Theorem \ref{thick} that every subvariety of $\Xb$ which does not intersect the boundary $D$ contains a point from the thick part.
+Moreover, We prove in Theorem~\ref{thick} that every subvariety of $\Xb$ which is not entirely contained in the boundary $D$ contains a point from the thick part.
 Therefore, using the inequality proved by Hwang-To we conclude that the volume of a subvariety $V$ of $X$ is controlled by the systole.

-On the other hand, we prove in Theorem \ref{systolDepth} that the uniform depth of cusps is controlled by the systole.
-Combining this with an inequality proved by the author in \cite{memarian2022positivity} it follows that the canonical volume of a subvariety of $\Xb$ which intersects with $X$ is also controlled by the systole.
-The bounds on the degree of a subvariety with respect to $K_{\Xb}$ follow from the ampleness of $K_{\Xb}$ and Theorem \ref{Hyperbolic Vol Int}.
+To prove Theorem \ref{LargeIntersection Int}, the main new ingredient needed is that we show that the uniform depth of cusps is controlled by the systole in Theorem \ref{systolDepth}.
+Combining this with an inequality proved in \cite{memarian2022positivity}, it follows that the canonical volume of a subvariety of $\Xb$ which intersects with $X$ is also controlled by the systole.
+The bounds on the degree of a subvariety with respect to $K_{\Xb}$ follow from Theorem \ref{Hyperbolic Vol Int} and the previous result of Bakker-Tsimerman in \cite{bakker2018kodaira}, which is restated in Theorem \ref{Tsi}.